 Can inactivity cause muscle pain?
-The simple answer is yes, but discomfort or pain in your body is usually explained by one of two things: (1) Pain and (2) Weakness.
-Sure, some of these happen as a result of a one-time occurrence, such as being struck by something or stubbing your toe on the coffee table.
+The simple answer is yes.
+In fact, inactivity can cause back pain, knee pain, and even neck pain.
+The discomfort or pain from inactivity stems from one of two things: Pain and Weakness.
+Of course, some of these happen as a result of a one-time occurrence, such as being struck by a random baseball or stubbing your toe on a coffee table.

-In most cases, however, these aches and discomforts pop up as a result of continued practices over time.
+In most cases, however, these aches and discomforts stem from repeated activities or rather “inactivities”.
 Even diseases start as one strain of cells before multiplying into something significant.
 Physical pain is no different.
 It, too, has a source.
 Do you know what the #1 practice for causing aches and pains is?
 It’s actually not a practice at all.
 It’s a lack of practice completely.
 The culprit of body aches, my friends, is inactivity.

-Let’s use your back as an example.
-When your back hurts, this is because the muscles in your spine are either tight from lack of stretching, or weak from lack of exercise.
-Think about the pain that you experience.
+Let’s take your back for example.
+When your back hurts it’s for a multitude of reasons: your hips are tight from sitting all day, your spinal muscles are tight from lack of movement, and your spine is compromised as a result.
+Sitting for long periods of time can cause a lot of pain and discomfort.
 Often it hurts just to be sitting down – and the reason is obvious!
 Check out this photo!

 You know that the lack of exercise or movement causes body aches, so the simple answer to correcting this is to move regularly.
 Building range of motion and strength in the muscles of your spine (in addition to the muscles that work in conjunction with your spine, like your abs) through systematic exercise over time will help to solve the root cause of this pain.